Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{The Purpose of Attack Is Not Just to Break the Model}

-While much of the existing research focuses on designing attacks to disrupt or break a model's functionality, the true goal of attack research should extend beyond mere disruption.
-Attacks can serve as a diagnostic tool to uncover unintended behaviors and reveal fundamental weaknesses in a model's decision-making processes.
-By understanding how and why models fail, we can address vulnerabilities at their root rather than applying superficial fixes.
-For every new attack proposed, it is critical to ask: \textbf{Why does the attack succeed or fail?
-How does it exploit the model?
-What new vulnerabilities does it reveal that were previously unknown?
-Are these vulnerabilities inherent to the model architecture or class?} These questions guide the development of more robust models and defenses by exposing systemic flaws rather than isolated issues.
+While much existing research emphasizes designing attacks that disrupt or break model functionality, the true objective of attack research should go further.
+Attacks should be viewed as diagnostic tools to uncover unintended behaviors and expose fundamental weaknesses in a model’s decision-making processes.
+Understanding how and why models fail enables us to address vulnerabilities at their source, rather than relying on superficial fixes.
+For every new attack, it is essential to consider: \textbf{Why does the attack succeed or fail?
+What previously unknown vulnerabilities does it reveal?
+Are these weaknesses present in other types of models?} These questions are critical for guiding the development of more robust models and defenses by exposing systemic, rather than isolated, flaws.